Pottery made to order | repair and restoration studio in Southern Delaware

 Kiln Shelves Types

-** High Alumina (Aluminum Oxide) ceramic products are among the strongest and hardest of all ceramic materials second only to diamond.
-They have a high dielectric strength with excellent electrical resistance attributes.
-Alumina ceramics has high thermal conductivity and high resistance to chemical and corrosion.
+Composition note: High alumina (aluminum oxide) ceramics are among the strongest and hardest ceramic materials, second only to diamond.
+They exhibit high dielectric strength, excellent electrical resistance, superior thermal conductivity, and exceptional resistance to chemical and corrosion attack.

 Heavier kiln load